Artificial Intelligence in Drug Discovery: Applications and Techniques

-Nevertheless, sufficient activity is not the only criterion for an ideal drug candidate; it only makes it a \textit{ligand}.
+Nevertheless, sufficient activity is not the only criterion for an ideal drug candidate, which only makes it a \textit{ligand}.
 Binding specificity is another concern \cite{hu2013compound}.
-Most often, a molecule can bind to multiple targets and unexpected toxicity may rise due to binding promiscuity.
-Thus, high selectivity is a desired feature.
-In fact, drug candidates should also satisfy a combination of criteria \cite{yusof2014finding}, with optimal physicochemical (\textit{solubility}, \textit{pKa}, \textit{logP}, \textit{permeability}), pharmacokinetic (\textit{absorption}, \textit{distribution}, \textit{metabolism}, \textit{excretion}), and pharmacodynamic (\textit{activity}, \textit{selectivity}) properties.
-Other commonly considered properties include the Synthetic Accessibility Score (SAS) and the Quantitative Estimation of Drug-likeness (QED).
-SAS is a heuristic score (10-1) of how hard or easy it is to synthesize a given molecule based on a combination of the molecular fragments' contributions.
+Most often, a molecule can bind to multiple targets and unexpected side effects may arise due to binding promiscuity.
+Thus, high selectivity is another desired feature.
+In fact, drug candidates should also satisfy a combination of criteria \cite{yusof2014finding}, with optimal physicochemical (\textit{water solubility}, \textit{acid-base dissociation constant}, \textit{lipophilicity}, \textit{permeability}), pharmacokinetic (\textit{absorption}, \textit{distribution}, \textit{metabolism}, \textit{excretion}), and pharmacodynamic (\textit{activity}, \textit{selectivity}) properties.
+Other properties considered during compound synthesis include the Synthetic Accessibility Score (SAS) and the Quantitative Estimation of Drug-likeness (QED).
+SAS is a heuristic score of how hard (10) or easy (1) it is to synthesize a given molecule based on a combination of the molecular fragments' contributions.
 QED is an estimate (0-1) on how likely a molecule is a viable drug candidate.
-At its core, drug discovery is a multi-objective optimization problem.
-Usually, for each property of interest, a predictive model is built to map the molecular structure to the property value, either classification or regression, which is broadly referred to as quantitative structure-activity relationship (QSAR) modeling \cite{muratov2020qsar}.
+At its core, drug discovery is a multi-objective optimization problem \cite{nicolaou2013multi}.
+Usually, for each property of interest, a predictive model is built to map the molecular structure to the property value with either classification or regression, which is broadly referred to as \textit{quantitative structure-activity relationship (QSAR)} modeling \cite{muratov2020qsar}.
 A more intriguing prospect from QSAR is that these models can be exploited inversely to reveal the structural features underlying the optimal properties to guide \textit{drug design} from scratch, also known as \textit{de novo} drug design.